obergner/hazelcast-server/README.md

     java -cp hazelcast-2.0.3.jar com.hazelcast.examples.StartServer

 Well, I don't know about you, but to me that's not exactly what I would call production-ready.
-In our situation we have to satisfy some requirements not covered by that innocent solution above:
+In our situation we have to satisfy some requirements not covered by that innocent approach above:

 * Runs as a linux service